 Assessed value of the partnership by partners

-% of partners that have taken action supporting energy efficiency
+% of partners that have taken action supporting energy efficiency or

+Total activity of all partners together

 We may need to define partnerships

+Option A: A relationship resembling a legal partnership and usually involving close cooperation between parties having specified and joint rights and responsibilities

+Option B: Agreement between organizations, people, etc to work together

 Can we address data exchange gap? (in a metric or indicator)

+Consider data relationships—shared data systems in place; and working smoothly—indicators

+Which of these are true metrics (that can quantify and have targets) vs. indicators?

 Key Associated Metric for Sub-objective #4

-Build, enable, and maintain innovation and accessibility in technology, approaches, and services development to increase cost-effectiveness value of, decrease costs of, increase energy efficiency of, and/or increase scale of and/or access to emerging or existing energy efficient projects, products, and/or services.
+Innovation and accessibility: Build, enable, and maintain innovation and accessibility in technology, approaches, and services development to increase cost-effectiveness value of, decrease costs of, increase energy efficiency of, and/or increase scale of and/or access to emerging or existing energy efficient projects, products, and/or services.
 [Activity e.g., moving beneficial technologies towards greater cost-effectiveness]

 Performance verification